Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/_index.md

 ---
 title: "About PassPort AM"
 linkTitle: "PassPort type access management"
 weight: 160
----This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+--- This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 ## Concepts